Parables of Jesus from the Book of Matthew

 The Mustard Seed - Matthew 13:31-32

-Another parable he put before them, saying, "The kingdom of heaven is like a grain of mustard seed which a man took and sowed in his field; it is the smallest of all seeds, but when it has grown it is the greatest of shrubs and becomes a tree, so that the birds of the air come and make nests in its branches."
+"He told them another parable: “The kingdom of heaven is like a mustard seed, which a man took and planted in his field.
+Though it is the smallest of all seeds, yet when it grows, it is the largest of garden plants and becomes a tree, so that the birds come and perch in its branches.”

 The Yeast - Matthew 13:33-35